CVVisualPSETeam/Dokumente/Testphase/tests.md

 and visualizes these filters with the debug-framework.

 Expected behaviour:
-A Mainwindow should open that shows an overview-table containing the first image and it's dilated version.
+A Mainwindow should open that shows an overview-table containing the first image and its dilated version.
-Upon klicking step multiple times or '>>' once, all further images and filters should appear in the table.
+Upon clicking step multiple times or '>>' once, all further images and filters should appear in the table.
 All calls can be opened in any existing window or in a new one.
 It is possible to select all the different filter-visualisations for all of them.
 Closing calltabs should work.
-Closing the last tab of a window results in the closing of the window Clicking the Close-button results in the termination of the program with 0 as exit-status.
+Closing the last tab of a window results in the closing of the window.
+Clicking the Close-button results in the termination of the program with 0 as exit-status.

 ###finalShow Crash